The most potent ever Volkswagen Golf R has landed

 Volkswagen Golf R price and release date

 The Golf R will be priced from £39,270 and sits at the top of the Golf range above the recently revealed Golf GTI Clubsport.
-We’ll bring you lease deals on the new Golf R, or alternatively you can find and compare enticing deals on the outgoing model here.
+We’ll bring you lease deals on the new Golf R as soon as they’re available.